gvrosun/Dictionary/README.md

 # Dictionary
-To find meaning for words
+To find spelling as well as meaning of any words